 See Installation for details.

-sensorfetcher application sends a 0-length SCION UDP packet to the
+sensorfetcher application is extremely simple.
+It sends a 0-length SCION UDP packet to the

 sensorserver application to fetch the sensor readings.
 A string is returned containing all the sensor readings.
-To keep the application as simple as possible, no reliability is built in – in case of packet loss, the user needs to abort and re-try.
+No reliability is built in – in case of packet loss, the user needs to abort and re-try.

 Sample servers are at: